carpentries-incubator/workflows-nextflow/episodes/11-workflow_parameters.md

 ---
-title: "Workflow parameterization"
+title: "Workflow caching and checkpointing"
 teaching: 30
 exercises: 10
 questions:
-- "How can I change the data a workflow uses?"
+- "How can I restart a Nextflow workflow after an error?"
-- "How can parameterize a workflow?"
+- "How can I add new data to a workflow?"
+- "Where can I find intermediate data and results?"
 objectives:
-- "FIXME"
+- "Resume a Nextflow workflow using the `-resume` option."
+- "Restart a Nextflow workflow using new data."
 keypoints:
-- "FIXME"
+- "Nextflow automatically keeping track of all the processes executed in your pipeline via  caching  and checkpointing."
+- "You can restart a Nextflow workflow using new data using new data skipping steps that have been successfully executed."
+- "Nextflow stores intermediate data in a working directory."
 ---

-One of the key features of a modern workflow management system like Nextflow is the ability to restart a pipeline after a error from the last successful process.
+A key features of a modern workflow management system like Nextflow is the ability to restart a pipeline after a error from the last successful process.
 Nextflow achieves this by automatically keeping track of all the processes executed in your pipeline via  caching  and checkpointing.

 ## Resume

 To restart from the last successfully executed process we add the command line option `-resume` to the Nextflow command.

 For example, the command below would resume the `wc.nf` script from the last successful process.